abhshkdz/papers/reviews/stacked-attention-networks-for-image-question-answering.md

 - Right now, the attention distribution is learnt in an unsupervised manner by the network.
 It would be interesting to think about adding supervisory attention signal.
-Another way to imporove accuracies would be to use deeper LSTMs.
+Another way to improve accuracies would be to use deeper LSTMs.